Sajakhtar/clarity-universe/README.md

 ___
 ## Test

-To test the smart contracts in any of the projects, install the [Clarinet](https://github.com/hirosystems/clarinet#installation).
+To test the smart contracts in any of the projects, [install Clarinet](https://github.com/hirosystems/clarinet#installation).
 Clariet is a runtime and command line tool for Clarity and Stacks blockchain.